KirilAngelov/ESP-32-Automation/README.md

 ## Light Once Every Minute
-The idea behind this is to learn about basic electronic components and how to assemble them. --
+The idea behind this is to learn about basic electronic components and how to assemble them.

-This folder contains the .ino file with the code.--
+This folder contains the .ino file with the code.

 Also it contains pdf instructions on how to assemble the project with a scheme.